-Information: Passive Infrared (PIR) sensing technology measures infrared light radiating from objects in its field of view.
+Information: Passive Infrared (PIR) sensing technology measures infrared light radiating from objects in their field of view.
 The same technology can be found in thermal imaging devices such as telescopes, infrared cameras and more.
-PIR sensors are designed for a variety of small settings like small bathrooms, meeting rooms, and storage closets.
+PIR sensors are designed for a variety of applications such as open office locations, warehouses, meeting rooms and storage closets.

 Ultrasonic (U/S) is an active sensing technology and can be used as a standalone sensing technique, facilitating detection in spaces that do not have line-of-sight to motion.
-U/S sensors detect major and minor motion within a space, making them ideal for applications requiring sensitivity such as offices, libraries, single-stall restrooms, and study areas.
+U/S sensors detect major and minor motion within a space, making them ideal for applications requiring sensitivity such as offices, stairwells, multi-stall restrooms and study areas.